palma-ice/yelmo-docs/docs/running-yelmox-rembo.md

 At this point all the code is downloaded onto the machine.
 Now we need to configure it for compiling properly.

-2. Run configuration scripts for each code base:
+### Step 2: Run configuration scripts for each code base:

 ```
 # Enter yelmo directory and configure it for compiling